Home » Fitness

 Shokz OpenFit Headphones review

 Here is the charging box placed in the outer case.
 Lovely design.
-The outer case was a (surprising) freebie and not in all orders
+The outer case was a (surprising) freebie

 I didn’t realise I’d get a case, so that was a happy surprise.
 It has a loop too making it easy to keep close on your wrist and pouch for a charging cable.
 The charging case is lovely to use and fits the headphones nicely.
 There’s a cute quiet ‘snap’ when you reattach both headphones and it highlights green or red to indicate charging.
 As mentioned above, shutting the case is loud and irritates me.